 Why can’t you just thaw your turkey by sitting it on the counter?
 The simple answer is bacteria growth.
 When you leave an item out on a counter to thaw, the outside layers become warm much faster than the inside layers.
 That temperature change allows bacteria on the turkey to grow, and that bacteria can make people sick.

-If you are cooking a protein other than turkey, those foods also have recommended internal temperatures to ensure they are cooked thoroughly.
+If you are cooking a protein other than turkey, those foods also have recommended internal temperatures to indicate they are cooked thoroughly.
 Remember, you can’t tell if meat is safely cooked by looking at it.
-Insert a meat thermometer at the densest part of the food and check for these temperatures:
+Insert a meat thermometer at the densest part and check for these temperatures:

 - Turkey/Poultry – 165°F (74°C)